 To obtain a license for SAS4A/SASSYS-1, prospective users need to contact Argonne's Technology Commercialization and Partnerships Office.

-A version of SAS4A/SASSYS-1 with a reduced feature-set, Mini SAS, is freely available for academic and non-commercial use under a general license agreement and can be obtained directly from the code manager.
+A version of SAS4A/SASSYS-1 with a reduced feature-set, Mini SAS, is freely available for academic and non-commercial use under a general license agreement.
 Mini SAS is built from the same source as SAS4A/SASSYS-1, but excludes severe accident and steam plant models.
 It is also limited to five core channels, which is adequate for most analyses.

 - G. Zhang, et al., “Dakota-SAS4A/SASSYS-1 Coupling for Uncertainty Quantification and Optimization Analysis,” in Proceedings of M&C 2017 – International Conference on Mathematics & Computational Methods Applied to Nuclear Science & Engineering, Jeju, Korea, 2017.